smythg4/go-bitcoin/README.md

 **🎉 Book Complete!** All chapters from Programming Bitcoin have been successfully implemented and tested.

+## Beyond the Book

+After completing all chapters, this implementation has been extended with additional Bitcoin protocol features:

+**BIP 152: Compact Block Relay** ✅
+- Full compact block negotiation and transmission
+- SipHash-2-4 shortID calculation for bandwidth optimization
+- Mempool-based transaction matching (25-60% bandwidth savings)
+- Automatic fallback with `getblocktxn`/`blocktxn` messages
+- Support for both version 1 (txid) and version 2 (wtxid)
+- Successfully tested against Bitcoin mainnet with real blocks

 ## Features

 ### Finite Field Arithmetic (`internal/eccmath`)